melissabica/melissabica.github.io/index.md

 <img src="/assets/headshot.jpg" alt="headshot" style="width: 208px; margin-left: 20px;" align="right"/>

-I am a Ph.D. candidate in Computer Science at [University of Colorado Boulder](http://colorado.edu).
+I am a Ph.D. candidate in Computer Science at [University of Colorado Boulder](http://colorado.edu), where I also received a M.S. in Computer Science.
 I am part of [Project EPIC](http://epic.cs.colorado.edu/) (Empowering the Public with Information in Crisis) working with Professor [Leysia Palen](http://cmci.colorado.edu/~palen/).
-My research focuses on how people interpret and interact around online hurricane forecast images to understand their risk.
+My research focuses on the diffusion of forecast and other risk visuals on social media during hurricanes and how people make sense of representations of risk and uncertainty.

 Research areas: human-centered computing, crisis informatics, social computing, computer-supported cooperative work